jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 (3) However, the Minister must not recommend the making of regulations unless he or she is satisfied that the requirements of sections 32 to 34 have been met.

 ### 28 Regulations classifying areas of exclusive economic zone or continental shelf
-(1) Regulations made under section 27 may identify and provide for areas of the exclusive economic zone or the continental shelf that—
+(1) Regulations made under section 27 or 29A may identify and provide for areas of the exclusive economic zone or the continental shelf that—
   (a) are important or especially vulnerable because of their biophysical characteristics; or (b) are important for specific uses; or
   (c) must be managed in co-ordination with other marine management regimes; or (d) are, or are likely to be, the subject of competition or conflict arising from the incompatibility of different activities; or
   (e) are experiencing, or likely to experience, cumulative adverse environmental effects.
-(2) The regulations may close an area of the exclusive economic zone or the continental shelf to all or any activities described in section 20.
+(2) The regulations may close an area of the exclusive economic zone or the continental shelf to all or any activities described in section 20 or subpart 2 of Part 2.

 ### 29 Regulations classifying activities
 (1) Regulations made under section 27 may—